 - Did he or she explain everything so you understand?

 - If you answer “no” to any of these questions, you can ask for another counselor.

 You may want to join a support group.

-People talk about lots of things in a support group, such as:
+- People talk about lots of things in a support group: